-Then Anne Rector, the Society's Vice-President, formally introduced the topic for the evening's talk, “The 300th Anniversary of the Founding of Queen Anne’s
+Then Anne Rector, the Society's Vice-President, formally introduced the topic for the evening's talk, “The 300th Anniversary of the Founding of Queen Anne’s Chapel” and guest speaker, the Venerable Bradley Smith.

 Father Brad, a graduate of Queen's University, Kingston, and Trinity College, Toronto, a Priest of the Anglican Church of Canada, Archdeacon of Ontario, Chaplain of the Hastings & Prince Edward Regiment and Rector of Tyendinaga and Chaplain of Her Majesty's Chapel Royal of the Mohawk.
 And a passionate historian.